See DOC Policy 1.5.D.1 Inmate Visiting (Under About Us/Policies) for more detailed information on this topic.

 Are conjugal visits allowed?

-What items can I bring to a visit?
+What items can I bring/not bring to a visit?

-Some of the common items allowed at a visit include legal materials, up to $6 cash for vending machines, bottles of baby formula, diapers, receiving blankets and snapshots (No photo albums, envelopes, photos with backing or pictures depicting nudity are allowed.)
+Some of the common items allowed at a visit include legal materials with prior permission, cash ($1 bills and change) for vending machines, bottles of baby formula, diapers, and receiving blankets.

-You must bring proper identification (picture identification card or drivers license and one other form of ID) in order to visit an inmate.
+You must bring proper identification in order to visit an inmate.

-Some of the common items not allowed at a visit include tobacco products, cell phones/cameras/pagers, electronic and recording devices, watches and smart watches, medications, handbags, wallets, magazines/newspapers/books, toys, photo albums, lighters, newspapers, medications and food stuffs.
+Some of the common items not allowed at a visit include tobacco products, cell phones/cameras/pagers, electronic and recording devices, watches and smart watches, medications, handbags, wallets, magazines/newspapers/books, toys, photo albums, lighters, and food stuffs.
 See the lists posted at each facility for more items not allowed during a visit.

 Lockers are available to visitors to store their coats and valuables.